 I was one of those toddlers that loved anything about houses or construction.
 By age 7, I constantly played Legos and drew the floorplan of most every house I visited.
 In high school, after discovering the furniture I wanted didn't exist, I got access to a woodshop and constructed my own bed, tables, and shelves.
 One night, in a great compliment to my new craft (and horror to a teenager), I came home to find my mom and her friends relaxing in my bedroom, enjoying my newly decorated space.

 After studying architecture, engineering, and sculpture at the University of Texas, I graduated in 1992 and dabbled in various design-related fields – I knew I wanted to work in design, but hadn’t figured out precisely in what way.
-My sales and marketing experience landed me a job at Dell Computers, and while working there in various roles - sales, management, marketing, e-commerce, UI-technology, and global business planning - I was continually asked for advice on architectural renovations, color usage, and space planning.
+My sales and marketing experience landed me a job at Dell Computers, and while working there in various roles - sales, management, marketing, e-commerce, UX/UI, and global business planning - I was continually asked for advice on architectural renovations, color usage, and space planning.

 In 2004, John and I responded to a steady stream of encouragement, and formed 2 Blue Chairs.
 My corporate roles provided extensive experience which compliment my design skills: managing budgets, project and time management, and creative problem-solving.
 After juggling the corporate world and design work for a couple of years, I left Dell in 2006 to do what I've been preparing for since childhood: evaluating spaces, and re-crafting them to not only look attractive, but also function better, and provide solutions and enhance the lives of the people inhabiting them.